HostingBE/simple-cms/README.md

 ## Roadmap ##

-Hoog op het verlanglijstje staat een online upgrade mogelijkheid en daarna een online installer.
-Uitbouwen van de online chat mogelijkheden, meer functionaliteit bij het uploaden van media zoals foto's, videos en documenten.
+High on the wish list is an online upgrade option and then an online installer.
+Expanding online chat capabilities and adding more functionality for uploading media such as photos, videos, and documents.

 ## Website design ##